wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 DockYard is considered one of the top.
 So by the time the client contacts us they have probably already decided to go with us.
 This is great but it paints us into a niche.
 We're missing out on the other 99.99% of the opportunties that don't know about us.
-Its sad to say but I am currently at a loss on how to properly sell my own company.
+It's sad to say but I am currently at a loss on how to properly sell my own company.